torogeldiiev/Car-Catalog/README.md

     "Year": 2005
 }

+## Multithreading for External API Interactions

+If your application interacts with external APIs that may introduce latency, you might consider implementing multithreading to improve performance and responsiveness.
+Multithreading allows your application to handle multiple tasks concurrently, such as making multiple API requests simultaneously, without blocking the main execution flow.

+This can be implemented later if service requires it.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or create a pull request.